vrevolverrr/SpotifyVoice/README.md

 ## Features

 - Realtime "Spotify" hotword detection and speech to text
+- Search and play albums and tracks
 - Control playback and volume
-- Ask information on tracks and albums (TODO)
+- Query information on tracks and albums (TODO)
-- Remembers your preferences (TODO)
+- Keep track of your preferences (TODO)
 - Theme engine based on CSS (TODO)

 ## Performance